 PuTTY has several nice features that allow for control of your session.
 If you are working remotely using a SSH connection through your VPN, make sure that the IP Address Forwarding option is enabled (typically it is by default).

-Set up your PuTTY session as follows:
+Set up your PuTTY session as follows: 1

 1. Right-click on the window frame of your PuTTY session and select Change Settings....
-The most important settings include the following:

 In Terminal settings, check the following boxes: